This article has been updated since its original publication date.

 The FDA has an established policy that allows companies 15 days to respond in writing to the FDA after issuance of a 483 observation.
 More specifically, the written response must be received in the allotted time span if the company wishes to have their comments considered while the FDA is deciding to issue a warning letter or not.

-Given that a 483 could be considered by the FDA as a possible violation of regulatory law and the fact that a warning letter is incrementally more serious than a 483 observation, most companies are going to take the opportunity to respond within the 15-day allotment.
-Responding to a 483 observation is technically not required by law; however the FDA expects a response.
-Failure to do so "raises eyebrows" within the agency and invites a host of questions that are undeniably negative.
+Given that a 483 letter could be considered by the FDA as a possible violation of regulatory law and the fact that a warning letter is incrementally more serious than a 483 observation, most companies are going to take the opportunity to respond within the 15-day allotment.
+Responding to a 483 observation is technically not required by law; however, the FDA expects a response.
+Failing to do so "raises eyebrows" within the Agency and invites a host of questions that are undeniably negative.
 For example, the FDA may ask themselves if they are dealing with a company's arrogance, indifference, incompetence, and/or defiance.
 Dealing with the FDA is challenging enough without unnecessarily whacking a hornet's nest with a stick.

 While most 483 observations do not result in subsequent issuance of warning letters, it is still critical to respond to the observation promptly and accurately.
 The response submitted to the FDA should indicate that rapid and voluntary correction(s) of the issue(s) cited in the 483 are being addressed.
 The response should contain sufficient details that point to a remediation plan that includes, but is not limited to, a timeline, responsible individuals and departments, identification of other necessary resources, the identification of relevant documents, and what is considered as the preventive action to preclude recurrence of the problem.